json-schema-language/spec/draft-json-schema-language-xx.md

-When evaluation is using strict schema semantics, then a correct schema **MUST NOT** contain members whose names are outside the list of keywords described in (#schema-keywords).
+When evaluation is using strict schema semantics, then a correct schema **MUST NOT** contain members whose names are outside the list of keywords described in
+{{schema-keywords}}.
 When evaluation is not using strict schema semantics, then a correct schema **MAY** contain members whose names are outside this list.

 Implementations **MAY** allow users to choose whether to use strict schema semantics.
 Implementations **SHOULD** document whether they use strict schema